developeranshulsaboo/Pythonproblems/README.md

    Key points of the solution are.
    1. Mentioned in the program
    2. X + 1 is used because range starts indexing from 0 and we want to cover x,z,y as well

+### HR Runner up Score
+   Key points mentioned in the program refer to the program